 During yesterday’s fantastic Kansas state social studies conference, I had the chance to talk with Melinda Stanley from the 2020 Census Civic Outreach Effort in the conference Vendor Village.
 She shared the following information about how teachers and students can get civically engaged with the Census process.

-KSDE in partnership with the U.S. Census Bureau is providing training & support for KS Educators who sign up to help raise awareness & engage their local community in the 2020 Census!
+The Kansas State Department of Education in partnership with the U.S. Census Bureau is providing training & support for Kansas educators who sign up to help raise awareness & engage their local community in the 2020 Census.

 SIS equips teachers with free and engaging activities to use in classrooms.
-For the 2019-2020 school year, new materials that teach students about the importance of the 2020 Census count, and empowers them to share this knowledge with adults in their home.
+For the 2019-2020 school year, these new materials teach students about the importance of the 2020 Census count and empowers them to share this knowledge with adults in their home.